joshchew24/notes/FNH 330/Vintners Quality Alliance.md

 	- participation in any VQA appellation system is voluntary (and costs money)
 	- BC: marketing/promotion is by [[Wine Growers of BC]]
 - Canadian VQA systems are similar to [[France]]'s [[Appellation d'Origine Contrôlée|AOC]] but like [[Germany]]'s [[Prädikatswein]] system for [[Late Harvest Wines|Late Harvest]] and dessert wines
+	- differences to AOC
+		- no limit on yield
+		- no typicity regulation
 ## Regulations
 1. viticulture area boundaries
 	- i.e. wine grape origins